ivancuric/js-perf/README.md

 ## Context is everything

-You might have noticed that the bottleneck is
+You might have noticed that the bottleneck is JavaScript download, parse and load time.
+There's no way around it but
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM1MjY1MjI2XX0=
+eyJoaXN0b3J5IjpbLTUyOTE5ODgxXX0=
 -->